sqlxpert/lights-off-aws/README.md

 ### Starting EC2 Instances with Encrypted EBS Volumes

-The `sched-start` tag works for EC2 instances with unencrypted EBS volumes or volumes encrypted with the default `aws/ebs` key.
+The `sched-start` tag works for EC2 instances with unencrypted EBS volumes or volumes encrypted with the default, AWS-managed `aws/ebs` key.

 For custom KMS keys, you must add a statement to the key policies.